IRS Tax Extension Form 4868

 Automatic Tax Extension for the Military

-We recommend that you just get started on your 2018 Tax Return.
+we recommend that you just get started on your 2022 Tax Return.
+Use our free 2022 Tax Refund Calculator tool to estimate your taxes before you actually eFile IT.
 There is no penalty for filing late if you are getting a tax refund.
-If you owe taxes you should efile your tax return now to avoid the worst penalties even if you can't pay your taxes right now.
+If you owe taxes, you should e-file your tax return now to avoid the worst penalties even if you can't pay your taxes right now.

-- Because your extension was rejected the tax payment you set up did not go through.
+Because your extension was rejected, the tax payment you set up did not go through.
 As soon as possible, you should make a payment to avoid

 You can mail a payment with your tax extension; instructions are on the form.